Surrey British Columbia, Canada Travel Guide

 Visit during daylight for optimal photography.
 Sunset offers unique lighting.

-Surrey holds the title "City of Parks" for a good reason.
-It boasts a striking network of green spaces, urban forests, plus wild spaces.
+Surrey holds the title "City of Parks" for a decent reason.
+It boasts an impressive network of green spaces, urban forests, plus wild spaces.

 A large park with a playground, water park (seasonal), miniature train, gardens, and walking trails.
 Great for families.